-Find out more about average prices for solar across the country for 3.5kW,4.5kW, 5kW, 6kW, 7 kW, 8 kW and 10kW solar systems.The EnergySage Solar Marketplace makes it easy for you to compare your savings from solar panels with various power output ratings.
+Find out more about average prices for solar across the country for 3kW,4kW, 5kW, 6kW, 7kW, 8 kW and 10kW solar systems.The EnergySage Solar Marketplace makes it easy for you to compare your savings from solar panels with various power output ratings.

-The two Exhibits below present different views of the power output characteristics from the leading manufacturers who supply solar panels to the US market.
+The two graphics below present different views of power output from the leading manufacturers who supply solar panels to the U.S. market.
 Because panel manufacturers often produce more than one line of solar panel models, the power output of most company has a significant range.
-Exhibit 1 illustrates the range of power outputs offered by each manufacturer’s panel products, and Exhibit 2 lists the minimum, maximum, and average power outputs of the solar panels within each manufacturer’s portfolio.
+Figure 1 illustrates the range of power outputs offered by each manufacturer’s panel products, and Figure 2 lists the minimum, maximum, and average power outputs of the solar panels within each manufacturer’s portfolio.

-Exhibit 2: Power Output (in Watts) of Solar Panel Manufacturers
+Figure 2: Power output (in Watts) of solar panel manufacturers

 Solar Panel Manufacturer